 How to Use Busy Toddler’s Gift Guides

-The toys in my gift guides are listed by the youngest age they’re suitable for, not the only age.
-These are toys that grow with your child.
-Just because Monopoly says “8+” doesn’t mean it’s only fun for 8-year-olds.
-It simply indicates the starting point.
-Think of my gift guides in the same way.
+In my gift guides, toys are listed by the youngest age they’re suitable for – not the only age.
+Just because a box says “8+” doesn’t mean it’s only fun for 8-year-olds.
+That label simply marks the starting point.

 Toddlers love wooden blocks.
 So do first graders.

-5-year-old like a lot of the same art supplies as tweens (they just use them differently).
+Five-year-olds enjoy many of the same art supplies as tweens (they just use them differently).

 Toys Do Not Have a Gender